 • Filter by:

-We’re carrying out essential work to repair gas pipes in Guiseley
+We’re carrying out essential upgrade work to maintain a safe and reliable gas supply in Wortley, Leeds

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Carlisle to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Wortley, Leeds, to replace the ageing metal pipework with new, more durable plastic pipes.

-The project, which is expected to last until around mid February, has been planned in collaboration with Cumberland Council.
+The project, which is expected to last until around the end of May, has been planned in collaboration with Leeds City Council.
 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.